 I-83 East Shore Section 1 widens Interstate 83 from north of the Eisenhower Interchange with I-283 south and U.S. 322 east to Interstate 81.
 Work also replaces bridges, adds sound barriers and further reconfigures the exchange with U.S. 22 at Exit 50.
 Split into two contracts, Section 1 work runs through late 2021.

 I-83 East Shore Sections 2 and 3 will address the dated Eisenhower Interchange and expand the freeway between the Susquehanna River and Paxtang.
-Construction on these sections could start in 2022.
+A decision from the FHWA on the Environmental Assessment for Section 2 is anticipated for Spring 2020.
+Construction on these sections could start in 2023.

 Parallel U.S. Routes

 Interstate 83 replaced U.S. 111 from Baltimore north to Harrisburg.

 Interstate 83 began as a short section of U.S. 111 freeway in 1950.
 By 1960, most of the U.S. 111 freeway in Pennsylvania was completed, just in time to be redesignated as Interstate 83.
 U.S. 111 was retired in 1963, and I-83 was fully completed by 1971.2

 Within Maryland, Interstate 83 also began as a freeway for U.S. 111, with initial completion by 1955.
 South of the Baltimore Beltway, I-83 opened from Interstate 695 to Guilford Avenue by 1963, southward to Monument Street in the 1970s, and to Pleasant Street by 1983.
 The southernmost portion of I-83 in Baltimore opened by 1990.3